quicwg/multipath/draft-ietf-quic-multipath.md

 over which non-probing packets have been received as available for transmission.
-Reception of QUIC packets on a new path containing a Connection ID that is already in use on another path should be considered as path migration as further discussed in {{mirgation}}.
+Reception of QUIC packets on a new path containing a Connection ID that is already in use on another path should be considered as a path migration as further discussed in {{migration}}.

 As specified in {{Section 9.3 of QUIC-TRANSPORT}}, the server is expected to send a new